Belgium has been hiding a treasure for 600 years

 Brussels is in Burgundy

-At the end of the Middle Ages, the territory of modern-day Belgium was divided into various political entities.
-The Dukes of Burgundy expanded their power across these regions from the beginning of the 15th century.
-They ruled over Brussels around six hundred years ago.Travel to Burgundy
+At the end of the Middle Ages, the territory of present-day Belgium was divided into several political entities.
+The Dukes of Burgundy extended their power over these territories from the beginning of the 15th century.
+Around six hundred years ago, they ruled over Brussels.Travel to Burgundy

 The duke is a grandmaster